GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 >

 ## Write-up
-This is a simple classic buffer overflow, made more interesting by space constraints.
+This is a classic buffer overflow, made more interesting by space constraints.

-The description heavily hints at storing shellcode in linked lists.
-Nevertheless, let's first see what we're dealing with.
+The description heavily hints at storing shellcode in linked lists. let's first see what we're dealing with.
 ```
 $ pwn checksec shellpointcode
     Arch:     amd64-64-little